Campus Facilities Committee - UTDBP3110

 - Long-range campus planning.
 On the basis of its knowledge of utilization of current facilities and involvement in project planning, the Committee is charged to suggest and/or review long-range plans for the development of the campus.

-The Committee shall be composed of no fewer than ten voting members appointed by the President; and shall include at least four faculty members, two deans, one student, one representative of the Student Affairs staff, and Dean of the Library, The Chief Academic Officer the Associate Vice President for Facilities Management, Vice President of Research, Assistant Vice President of Environmental Health and Safety, Director of Media Services, Assistant Vice President of Auxiliary Services, Director of Networking and Telecommunication Services and one representative from the Staff Council serve as ex officio members.
+The Committee shall be composed of no fewer than ten voting members appointed by the President; and shall include at least four faculty members, two deans, one student, one representative of the Student Affairs staff, and Dean of the Library, The Chief Academic Officer the Associate Vice President for Facilities Management, Vice President of Research, Director of Environmental Health & Safety and Risk Management, Media Services Manager, Assistant Vice President of Auxiliary Services, Director of Networking and Infrastructure and one representative from the Staff Council serve as ex officio members.
 The term of office for Committee members shall be for two years, effective September 1 to August 31, and members may be reappointed by the President for additional terms.
 If for any reason a Committee member resigns, the President shall appoint another individual to serve the remainder of the unexpired term.
-The Vice President for Administration shall serve as the Responsible University Official for this committee.
+The Vice President for Facilities and Economic Development shall serve as the Responsible University Official for this committee.

 To ensure continuity, appointments of Committee members will be for staggered terms so that one-third of the appointments expire August 31 of each academic year.
 The Chair of the Committee shall be appointed by the President annually.

 - Revised: 1988-10-01

 - Revised: 1991-09-01

 - Revised: 1998-01-09

 - Editorial Amendments: 2000-09-01

 - Editorial Amendments: 2006-05-02